matteozullo/PMAP8131/_sources/index.md

 - Cunningham, S. (2020). *Causal Inference: The Mixtape*. https://mixtape.scunning.com (freely available online)
 - Wooldridge, J. M. (2020). *Introductory Econometrics: A Modern Approach* (7th ed.).
 Cengage learning.

 The mandatory and optional readings from the textbooks and other sources are reported in the [Outline](./outline.md).
 Students **must read the assigned chapters and articles before class**.
-The Cunningham textbook is available online for free and the other mandatory readings are also available free of charge through the school's online library [Outline](https://www.galileo.usg.edu).
+The Cunningham textbook is available online for free and the other mandatory readings are also available free of charge through the school's [online library](https://www.galileo.usg.edu).

 ---

 ## Grading

-The student is graded out of 100 points.
-5 bonus bonus points are available through in-class exercises.
+The student is graded out of 100 points with 5 bonus bonus points available through in-class exercises.
 Letter grades are assigned as per the table below.

 | A | B | C | D/F |
 | -----  | ----- | ----- | ----- |